Is your industry too niche? Is your market so narrow that content marketing seems impossible?

 Influencer marketing is akin to having the president of the United States give a stump speech to support your campaign.
 There’s a power and an influence there that could never be achieved otherwise.
 That’s brand awareness on steroids.

 Choosing a niche to market to is complicated in its own right.
-Is persona A better than persona B?
+Is buyer persona A better than buyer persona B?
 How could you know without trying both and seeing what happens?

 Here are some quick questions/attributes to consider:

-Now, refining your buyer personas to this level of granularity takes time, and it takes coordination with your sales and customer-service teams.
+Now, refining a buyer persona to this level of granularity takes time, and it takes coordination with your sales and customer service teams.
 It also necessitates a cross-platform analytics automation system: You need the data and the research to flesh out these personas and segment prospects accordingly.

-That said, if you’re truly attempting to stand out, you’d be hard-pressed to find a better way to do that than to better understand what triggers your audience and entices them to act.
-Segmented campaigns have been proven to generate 760 percent more revenue than nonsegmented marketing.
+That said, if you’re truly attempting to stand out, you’d be hard-pressed to find a better way to do that than to understand what triggers your audience and entices them to act.
+Segmented campaigns have been proven to generate 760% more revenue than non-segmented marketing.